-Encourage students to measure area using alternative methods.
+For the following task, encourage the students to measure areas using alternative methods.
 It is not necessary that everyone uses the formula to calculate area; they can count the number of unit squares inside the rectangles, or divide the rectangles into squares and add their areas, or make triangles and find the area.
 Different methods will also give them assurance of how the measure of the region-i.e., area remains the same even if different methods are used.